1ucket/Workers-Resources-Vehicle-Export/README.md

 ## ✨ Features

-- Parses all vehicle definitions from game and DLC folders.
+- Parses all vehicle definitions from game and DLC folders
 - Extracts relevant vehicle data
 - Supports filtering by a specific year.
 (Note: start and end date is chosen randomly within the year, so actual availability may vary a bit)

----

-## 📁 Output

-- A single Excel file: `vehicles.xlsx`
-  - If a year filter is used, the file will be named: `vehicles_<year>.xlsx`
-- Sheets inside the Excel file:
-  - `Road`, `Rail`, `Water`, `Air`
-- Each row contains data for a single vehicle.
+- Second script to visualize data per vehicle type, also warns about gaps without available vehicles of a type
 ---

 ## 🛠 Setup